-Workplace Charging for Plug-In Electric Vehicles
+Workplace Charging for Electric Vehicles

 Evaluating and Planning for Workplace Charging

 Determining if a workplace charging program is right for an organization often begins by gauging employee interest through a survey.
-The following resources can help employers determine how workplace charging may support their sustainability portfolio:
+The following resources can help employers understand how workplace charging may support their sustainability portfolio:

-- Emission Reduction Benefits of Workplace Charging – Learn how workplace charging compares to other sustainable commuting options in reducing greenhouse gas emissions (GHG) from employees' commutes, also known as Scope 3 emissions.
+- Emission Reduction Benefits of Workplace Charging – Learn how workplace charging compares to other sustainable commuting options in reducing greenhouse gas (GHG) emissions from employees' commutes, also known as Scope 3 emissions.

-- Charging Station Credit for Green Building Certification – Evaluate how installing workplace charging can support certification by green building certification programs, including Leadership in Energy & Environmental Design (LEED), Green Globes, ENERGY STAR for Buildings and Plants, and Sustainability Tracking, Assessment & Rating Systems (STARS).
+- Charging Station Credit for Green Building Certification – Evaluate how installing workplace charging can support certification by green building certification programs, including Leadership in Energy & Environmental Design (LEED), Green Globes, ENERGY STAR® for Buildings and Plants, and Sustainability Tracking, Assessment & Rating Systems (STARS).